Doomlazer/HyperCube1000/README.md

 or greater than the number marked on the room the player doubles thier on-hand cash.
 Otherwise, the player loses all but $1.

-Besides the 1-9 encounters there are also "bank" tiles which toggle moving money between the bank and the player's on-hand cash.
+Besides the 1-9 encounters there are also "b" tiles which toggle moving money between the bank and the player's on-hand cash.
 Tiles marked "a" give a random amount of free cash (0-999,999).
 Tiles marked "c" will let the player keep half their on-hand cash on the next loss.

+Choosing consecutive encounters (higher or lower) will raise the Combo Bonus up to the Max Combo.
+The combo is reset if the encounter is failed.

+Press "c" key to toggle showing the controls.
+Press "x" key to toggle audio on/off.